82 G. Eridani: Properties

 82 G. Eridani is slightly smaller and less massive than the Sun, at around 80% of the Sun's mass and 90% of the radius.
 It has a luminosity 30% fainter than the Sun's.
 Spectroscopically, it is classified as G6V, compared to G2V for the Sun, and is among the nearest solar-type stars.
 The projected rotational velocity rate (v sin i) is smaller than 2 km/s, compatible with a slow-rotating or pole-on star relative to Earth.
 Such observation would also match the lack of a reliable rotational period detection and the absence of any magnetic cycle.

 It is a high-velocity star—it is moving quickly compared to the average—and hence is probably a member of Population II, generally older stars whose motions take them well outside the plane of the Milky Way.
 Like many other Population II stars, 82 G. Eridani is somewhat metal-deficient (though much less deficient than many), and is older than the Sun.
 It has a relatively high orbital eccentricity of 0.42 about the galaxy, ranging between 3.52 and 8.41 kiloparsecs from the core.
-Its age is estimated at 5.76 billion years, based on its chromospheric activity indicator, but other estimates suggest ages close or higher to the age of the Universe.
+At an age of nine billion years, the star is close to the end of its main sequence lifetime.

 This star is located in a region of low-density interstellar matter (ISM), so it is believed to have a large astropause that subtends an angle of 6″ across the sky.
 Relative to the Sun, this star is moving at a space velocity of 101 km/s, with the bow shock advancing at more than Mach 3 through the ISM.